wp-plugins/awesome-coming-soon/readme.txt

 * Visible only non logged user.
 * Easily update and post content in your site when “Awesome Coming Soon" is in Active mode.

+*If you have any suggestions or Questions you can contact us at [HashWP &raquo;](http://www.hashwp.com/)

 *[Click here to see live demo!&raquo;](http://photontechs.com/awesomecomingsoon/)

 == Installation ==